Losing your child in a crowd is a scenario that every parent dreads.

 6. Make a fuss

+Don't be shy about asking people for help.
 Even if your child is found in a few minutes, you will be pleased you did.
-Teach your children not to feel silly asking for help either.

-Congratulate them for taking the steps they did - staying put, asking for help etc.
+Congratulate them for taking the steps they did - staying put or asking for help.

-You all survived a scary ordeal.
-Have a cuddle and reassure your child that they are fine, before enjoying the rest of your day.
+You all survived a scary ordeal and have been safely reunited.
+Have a cuddle and reassure your child that they are fine and remind them again to always stick by your side in a crowd.